loujine/musicbrainz-scripts/README.md

 optional prefix can be added for the search (useful to add full work info on classical works)

+* mbz-move_release_AR_to_recordings: remove advanced relationships applied to release (e.g. performers that should apply to all recordings rather than the release) and copy them to the individual selected recordings

 ### Artist relationships tab